erinirex/MedREK/README.md

 * [2025/04/30] 🎉 MedREK has been accepted by **ICML 2026 Main Conference**!
 * [2025/11/07] 🎉 MedREK has been accepted by ResponsibleFM @ NeurIPS 2025!
 * [2025/10/16] 🚀 Our paper is available on arXiv!
-* [2025/10/15] 🔥 We release the MedVersa dataset and code for MekREK!
+* [2025/10/15] 🔥 We release the MedVersa dataset and code for MedREK!

 ## 👀 Introduction